sinoz/python-exercises/README.md

   * Draws or prints a fixed square with hollow contents.
 - Rectangle Triangle
   * Draws or prints a rectangular triangle.
+- Isosceles Triangle
+  * Draws or prints an isosceles triangle.
+- Circle
+  * Draws or prints a circle using the Pythagoras formula.